-GIS 302 - INTRODUCTION TO GIS - ONLINE
+GIS 302 - INTRODUCTION TO GIS

-GIS 302: Introduction to GIS is an introduction to GIS theory and application.
+An introduction to GIS theory and application.
 Emphasis will be placed on understanding how geospatial features are represented and captured as data and how these data can be managed, analyzed and presented using state-of-the-art GIS tools.
 Hands-on expertise will be developed with ESRI's ArcGIS desktop software.
-This material is continued in GIS 303.Please note: GIS 302 is offered in-classroom during the Semester 1 and is available online during Semester 3.
+This material is continued in GIS 303.

+Please note: GIS 302 is offered in-classroom during the Semester 1 and is available online during Semester 3.
 This course or equivalent credit is required to continue in the ADGIS program.